 The Ideation allows the design team to translate the knowledge acquired during the inspiration, the first stage in the design thinking process, into a tangible model or a prototype.
 This clear definition of the problem puts the team at the heart of the design process as they can see, touch, evaluate, and brainstorm different challenges related to the newly produced ideas.

-The ideation lays in the middle of the design thinking process as it links between the inspiration research phase (How to Successfully Apply the Inspiration in Design Thinking), that helps us to research the problem in hand, and the implementation stage that turns the prototypes into a product or service.
-In this middle stage, the design team is given the opportunity to visualize, brainstorm and evaluate ideas in order to reach a viable choice.
+The Ideation lies in the middle of the design thinking process as it links between the inspiration research phase (How to Successfully Apply the Inspiration in Design Thinking), which helps us to research the problem at hand, and the implementation stage that turns the prototypes into a product or service.
+In this middle stage, the design team is allowed to visualise, brainstorm and evaluate ideas to reach a viable choice.

-The tools and methods in this phase vary based on the type of the final outcome which can be either a product or service.
+The design thinking tools and methods in this phase vary based on the type of the expected outcome, which can be either a product or service.
 Also, they vary based on the design process needs between brainstorming and evaluation tools.

 - How to Successfully Apply the Inspiration in Design Thinking